plilab/jade/README.md

 ## Developer Guide

-For more details on Jade's codebase, refer to [Developer Guide](/docs/Developer Guide.md)
+For more details on Jade's codebase, refer to Developer Guide which can be found at `docs/Developer Guide.md`